php1ic/nuclearmasses/README.md

 >>> from nuclearmasses.mass_table import MassTable
 >>> df = MassTable().full_data
 ```
-You can then interrogate, or extract, what ever information you want.
+You can then interrogate, or extract, whatever information you want.
 For example, how has the mass excess and it's accuracy changed overtime for 190Re according to the AME
 ```python
 >>> df[(df['A'] == 190) & (df['Symbol'] == 'Re')][['AMEMassExcess', 'AMEMassExcessError']]